TestOrgMiguel/test-codacy/README.md

 # test-codacy
-A testing repository for Codacy
+A repository for testing Codacy.